Mentor (1784 ship): Mentor

 Mentor first appeared in LR in 1784.
 It noted that she had been Polly.

-1st enslaving voyage (1784–1785): Captain William Lyttleton sailed from London on 22 October 1784, bound for The Gambia, sailing via Teneriffe.
+1st voyage transporting enslaved people (1784–1785): Captain William Lyttleton sailed from London on 22 October 1784, bound for The Gambia, sailing via Teneriffe.
 Mentor arrived at Charleston on 28 May 1785 with 152 captives.
 She arrived back at London on 18 September.

-2nd enslaving voyage (1786–1787): Captain Lyttleton sailed from London on 11 March 1786, bound for The Gambia.
+2nd voyage transporting enslaved people (1786–1787): Captain Lyttleton sailed from London on 11 March 1786, bound for The Gambia.
 Mentor arrived at Kingston, Jamaica on 23 December 1786 with 220 captives, and landed 197.
 She had embarked 242.
 The mortality rate was 19%.
 She arrived back at London on 23 March 1787.
 (Lloyd's List reported that Mentor, Littleton, master, had arrived at Dominica with 220 slaves, and sailed on to Jamaica.)

 The Slave Trade Act 1788 (Dolben's Act) limited the number of enslaved people that British enslaving ships were permitted to transport, based on the ships' tons burthen.
 It was the first British legislation passed to regulate shipping slaves.
 At a burthen of 136 tons, the cap would have been 227 captives.
 After the passage of Dolben's Act, masters received a bonus of £100 for a mortality rate of under 2%; the ship's surgeon received £50.
-For a mortality rate between two and three percent, the bonus was halved.
+For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.

-3rd enslaving voyage (1788): Captain John Hamilton sailed from London on 8 March 1788, bound for The Gambia.
+3rd voyage transporting enslaved people (1788): Captain John Hamilton sailed from London on 8 March 1788, bound for The Gambia.
 Mentor arrived at Kingston on 2 August 1788 with 213 captives and landed 208; she had embarked 216.
 The mortality rate was about 4%.
 She arrived back at London on 9 November.

-4th enslaving voyage (1789–1790): Captain Robert Lewin sailed from London on 22 February 1789, bound for The Gambia.
+4th voyage transporting enslaved people (1789–1790): Captain Robert Lewin sailed from London on 22 February 1789, bound for The Gambia.
 Mentor, Wilcox, master arrived at Jamaica in December with 190 captives.
 She arrived back in England on 28 April 1790.

-5th enslaving voyage (1790–1791): Captain Edward Wilcox sailed from London on 31 December 1790, bound for West Africa.
+5th voyage transporting enslaved people (1790–1791): Captain Edward Wilcox sailed from London on 31 December 1790, bound for West Africa.
 While Mentor was in the Downs she had to cut her cables and then return to Dover.
 Mentor arrived at Jamaica in July 1791 with 186 captives.
 Her master when she arrived was Johnson.